-It is an improvement over PABX by making it an electronic de5ce for automatic telephone connections.
+It is an improvement over PABX.
+It is an electronic device for automatic telephone connections.
 Programming of telephone connections is possible.
 If the person called is not available in his seat, the connection will automatically shift to other extension as per the programme.